 It wavers between advancing and retreating, trying to decide which is the right direction.
 As it wasn't able to observe deeply and widely at positions 1 and 2, it conducts a self-review to see where it went wrong.
 If it can behave like a gentleman, it will be able to observe correctly after it advances to the upper trigram.

 Enlightenment through six three: to undertake a self-review and advance if correct action is clear.
 When this line is triggered to move, it signifies that this is a crucial moment for one to undertake a self-review and decide which direction, an advance or retreat, is best (for the future).
-The hexagram that appears while this line is activated, changing to active masculine and acting righteously at this position, is Jian4 (53), to progress gradually and sequentially according to the prescribed procedure.
+The hexagram that appears when this line is fully activated changing to active masculine and then acts righteously at this position is Jian4 (53), to progress gradually and sequentially according to the prescribed procedure.

 The 4th line

-Text: (The subject is in a state of) Guan (observing) the glory of a country; it is instrumental to (devote one's self to) acting like a guest in serving the king (賓于王) (or, it is advantageous to act as a guest in serving the king).
+The subject is in a state of Guan (observing) the glory of a country; it is instrumental to devote itself to acting as a guest in serving the king (or, it is advantageous to act as a guest in serving the king) (賓于王).

 賓bin1 of 賓于yu2 (at) 王wang2 (the king) originally meant a guest who is respected by the host.
 The phrase can generally be understood as the king welcoming virtuous and talented people, near and far, to serve his country.
 He treats them as honoured guest rather than subjects whose service, most of the time, is taken for granted.